dudeforlifez/extension-remove/README.md

+#REMEMBER TO SUBSCRIBE TO MY YOUTUBE CHANNEL: Dude for Lifez or https://www.youtube.com/channel/UCFpca2hIjtK-fI5vj9MqGnQ

 # extension-remove
 # This is where you are going to be able to remove any extension on google chrome on school/work/personal computer.
 # This is still being worked on!